thewca/wca-regulations/wca-regulations_2012.md

 - 2b) Competitors younger than 18 must obtain consent from the relevant parent(s)/guardian(s) to register and compete.
 - 2c) Registrants must provide all required information as determined by the organization team (at least: name, country, date of birth, gender, contact information, selected events) for their registration to be considered complete.
     - 2c1) A competitor shall not be eligible to compete without a completed registration, to be determined by the competition organizer or WCA Delegate.
 - 2d) All information (except: name, country, date of birth, gender, selected events and competition results) must be used for the competition only, and may only be given to other organisations/persons after permission from the competitor.
-A competitor’s date of birth is considered confidential information, and must never be shared with other parties without prior consent of the competitor or legal guardian.
+A competitor's date of birth is considered confidential information, and must never be shared with other parties without prior consent of the competitor or legal guardian.
 - 2e) Competitors shall only represent a country from which they hold citizenship.
 The WCA Delegate should verify citizenship standing by means of official documents (e.g. passport).
 If a competitor is found to be ineligibly representing a country, the competitor may be retroactively disqualified and suspended at the discretion of the WCA Board.
     - 2e1a) The eligible countries are defined by Wikipedia List of sovereign states ("Internationally recognized sovereign states" and "Other states").
     - 2e2) Competitors with more than one citizenship may change their country of representation in their first competition of a calendar year.